How should an immunocompromised host be classified, and why?

 Patients with both types of major defects.

-These distinctions should be made at the initial patient encounter, because this assessment guides the clinician’s diagnostic approach, the decision to initiate ...
+These distinctions should be made at the initial patient encounter, because this assessment guides the clinician’s diagnostic approach, the ...